rohitthapliyal2000/YouTube-Sentiment-Analysis/README.md

 # YouTube-Sentiment-Analysis

-Scrape all the YouTube comments using api.
+Scrape all the YouTube comments using api , and filter the comments

 ## Description :
 This project works by scraping YouTube comments and identify the sentiment of comments.